Workiva/over_react/doc/built_redux_to_redux.md

 #### UI Refactor
 - Wrap your tree in a `ReduxProvider`.
 All of your connected components need to be wrapped by a `ReduxProvider`.
 Usually this means that in your `react_dom.render()`, one of your first HOCs will be a `ReduxProvider` that takes in your Redux `Store` instance for its `store` prop.
+- Remove instances where the `Store` gets passed down the component tree.
 - General Component Refactor (to be done to every component):
     1. Make sure the component is `UiComponent2`.
     1. Remove any stream stuff.
 No more streams! :)